uLoyd/PitchDeterminer/README.md

 Returns an array containing values that currently do not pass the similarity check based on the bias.

+#### outlierPosition()
+Returns index of the first sample that doesn't fulfil similarity check based on the bias.

 #### removeOutliers()
 Remove values of _this.getOutliers()_ from the ORIGINAL _this.freqArr_ hold by the instance.